 More and more homeowners are embracing the trend for industrialisation in the kitchen.
 That is, a raw, urban feel with unfitted or freestanding kitchen cabinets, mobile butcher’s blocks or worktables, exposed brick walls, poured concrete or reclaimed timber flooring and statement appliances.
 The industrial look is all about combining different natural materials – wood, metal and so on – and choosing kitchen cabinets that go against the grain, be it with a textured finish or even something upcycled or recycled.

 Another option is to use furniture that is traditionally designed for other rooms of the home.
 Sideboards, dressers, console tables, even a French armoire can all be utilised as unusual yet attractive kitchen cabinets.
 To complete the loft look, finish with sturdy quartz worktops in a matching style.
-Caesarstone’s Concrete Series is just the thing with its Raw, Sleek or Rugged Concrete designs that make a stunning design statement in any space.
+Caesarstone’s Metropolitan Collection is just the thing with its Raw, Sleek or Rugged Concrete designs that make a stunning design statement in any space.

 Piatra Grey quartz surfaces from Caesarstone’s Supernatural collection lend this industrial kitchen scheme a dramatic finish